utkarshcmu/grafana.org/content/blog/2018-06-01-timeshift-ep47.md

 <hr />

 #### From the Blogosphere
 [**[Video] Monitoring with Azure and Grafana**](https://grafana.com/blog/2018/05/31/monitoring-with-azure-and-grafana/?utm_source=blog&utm_campaign=timeshift_47): Grafana Labs principal engineer Daniel Lee gave a presentation recently to answer the questions: Why do we monitor our systems?
 What is whitebox monitoring?
 What is the Azure Monitor plugin and how can I use it to monitor my Azure resources?
-After covering some of the basic priciples of monitoring, he dives into the new Azure Monitor plugin and shows you how to create your own Grafana plugins.
+After covering some of the basic principles of monitoring, he dives into the new Azure Monitor plugin and shows you how to create your own Grafana plugins.

 [**How CERN Is Using Linux and Open Source**](https://www.linux.com/blog/2018/5/how-cern-using-linux-open-source): The European Organization for Nuclear Research is a champion for open source software.
 Instead of inventing and maintaining their own solutions, they leverage the previous work of open source projects that are solving similar challenges and contribute back to the project to strengthen the community.
 CERN is a big user of Grafana and spoke at our most recent conference.
 Check out the presentation on [Monitoring at CERN](https://www.youtube.com/watch?v=ksjDBjApl6Q).